Preserving Fairness and Safety in Quantized LLMs Through Critical Weight Protection: Conclusion

 \section{Conclusion}

-In this study, we conducted a systematic analysis of how model quantization affects the fairness and safety of Large Language Models.
-Our evaluation framework examines several aspects, assessing both intrinsic and extrinsic bias for fairness and incorporating various scenarios for safety evaluation.
-Overall, our evaluation indicates that quantization can degrade fairness and safety.
-The specific effects of quantization on fairness can vary, but our analysis shows that most models and quantization approaches degrade overall fairness.
-Safety tends to degrade more consistently across all models and quantization methods.

-We also observe that dynamic quantization methods, such as \floatingp and \llmint, preserve fairness and safety more consistently than static methods.
+This study systematically analyzes the impact of model quantization on the fairness and safety of Large Language Models.
+Our evaluation framework examines several aspects, assessing both intrinsic and extrinsic bias for fairness and diverse scenarios for safety analysis.
+While the specific effects of quantization on fairness vary, our analysis shows that most models and quantization approaches degrade overall fairness.
+Notably, safety performance exhibits a more pronounced and consistent decline across all models and quantization methods compared to fairness.
+Furthermore, dynamic quantization preserves fairness and safety more effectively than static methods.
 In multilingual experiments, non-English languages are more unstable under quantization than English in the downstream task, leading to greater instability in extrinsic bias and safety assessment.
-However, English tends to be more unstable in the intrinsic bias case.
-To address potential degradation from quantization, we propose a novel mitigation strategy that identifies and keeps fairness- and safety-critical weights at their original precision.
-Our experimental results show that this method can mitigate degradation in fairness and safety.
+To address potential degradation from quantization, we propose a novel mitigation strategy that identifies fairness- and safety-critical weights utilizing the gradient-sensitivity concept and a contrastive scoring function.
+By keeping the critical weights at their original precision, our method successfully mitigates degradation in fairness and safety.